 Following the disastrous attempt to achieve interservice aircraft commonality with the F-111, the Navy issued a request for proposals (RFP) for a new VFX fighter in July 1968.
 Competitors included Grumman, General Dynamics, Ling-Temco-Vought, McDonnell Douglas, and North American Rockwell.
 At the request of the Navy, the competing configurations were evaluated with wind-tunnel data from the Langley 8-Foot Transonic Pressure Tunnel, the 7- by 10-Foot High-Speed Tunnel, the Unitary Plan Wind Tunnel, and the 16-Foot Transonic Tunnel.
 Langley personnel also participated in briefings of their results to the industry teams and the Navy.

 On January 14, 1969, the Navy announced the award of the contract for the VFX fighter, now designated F-14, to Grumman.
 The Navy bought 583 F-14As through 1988 and procured 55 F-14Ds (a new model) over the five-year period from 1988 to 1992.
 Consistent with its capability, the F-14D is expensive, with a projected average unit price tag of about $74 million [1988 dollars].

-When it launches off the deck of an aircraft carrier, it is the most feared fighter in the sky.
+When it launched off the deck of an aircraft carrier, it was the most feared fighter in the sky.
 The roar of it's engine is unforgettable.
-It is the most storied aircraft in the world today, a veteran of countless sorties in peacetime and conflict, and popularized in novels and on the silver screen.
-It is the F-14B Tomcat, and it is the backbone of naval aviation.
+It was the most storied aircraft in the world, a veteran of countless sorties in peacetime and conflict, and popularized in novels and on the silver screen.
+The F-14B Tomcat was the backbone of naval aviation.